Make it locally

 Any savings on consumable products would have a significant impact on public health.

 We designed a low cost ultrasound gel made from cassava root, a local starch purchasable in the local markets for very little cost.
+We then validated the product for quality and safety at Albert Einstein College of Medicine and Montefiore Medical Center, USA.

-The “end users” were identified as clinicians who use ultrasound in Democratic Republic of the Congo (DRC), Mali, Ethiopia, and Rwanda.
 An expert group was queried for possible alternatives.
 Among the responses was cornstarch, which, while a reasonable solution, was either not available or too expensive.
 We then sought deeper knowledge of locally sourced materials from local experts and market vendors to develop a similar product.
 Suggested solutions were collected and used to create ultrasound gel accounting for cost, image quality, and manufacturing capability.